Betty Robbins: Personal life

 Robbins was born in Kavala, Greece in 1924 and moved with her family to Poland when she was four years old.
-Robbins attended heder in Poland, defying a rabbi who refused to let her in at first but then allowed her to attend if she sat behind a curtain in the hallway.
+Robbins attended cheder in Poland, defying a rabbi who refused to let her in at first but then allowed her to attend if she sat behind a curtain in the hallway.
 In 1939, Robbins and her parents left Poland due to the Nazi invasion and immigrated to Australia because Sydney sounded Jewish to Robbins' father, the Russian born Samuel Abramson.

 She married a member of the United States Air Force named Sheldon Robbins, who she met at a Temple Emanuel dance while he was on leave from his New Guinea base.
 They married in a civil ceremony in Mackay, Queensland, on September 18, 1943 and in a religious ceremony at the Brisbane Hebrew Congregation on October 25, 1943.
 On August 8, 1944, Robbins immigrated to the United States.

 Robbins' older brother Moishe Abramson left the family while they were still living in Poland to move to Palestine.
 Her son, Steven Blue Robbins, teaches at the Fowler College of Business at San Diego State University.